WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 ***Example***

+You can find a clear explanation of the setting of this example in section 5.1 of this [pdf](https://www.google.it/url?sa=t&rct=j&q=&esrc=s&source=web&cd=18&cad=rja&uact=8&ved=2ahUKEwjApNDww5TnAhVCLFAKHVTFCIEQFjARegQIARAB&url=ftp%3A%2F%2Fftp.cs.brown.edu%2Fpub%2Ftechreports%2F96%2Fcs96-08.pdf&usg=AOvVaw11nB1VK1yw8m5u4TwSM2fL) (it is for the single agent version though).

 The are 2 doors, behind one there is a tiger, behind the other a treasure.

 If one agent opens the door with the tiger, both die $\to$ large penalty

-If one agent opens the door with then money $\to$ they share the treasure
+If one agent opens the door with the money $\to$ they share the treasure

-If both open the same door ….
+Immediately after one agent opens a door and receives a reward or penalty, the problem resets, randomly relocating the tiger behind one of the two doors.

 $I=\{1,2\} \text{ agents}$